nitinthewiz/TheLiveblog/README.md

   $
   ```

   The `-n` flag is _necessary,_ otherwise the hash will include the newline.
+Do not copy the space and the "-" in the end.
+In the above example, only copy the "87cb...8590" part of the hash and paste that into the configs.php file.

   To set your configuration, just open `configs.php` -- all items are explained in the document, along with where to find them.
 Replace the dummy values with your own values, and choose which of the services you want to use with boolean `True` and `False`.